 Of course, the Ragtag Bunch of Misfits will eventually have a Misfit Mobilization Moment to get their act together and win the day.
 Most often it produces casualties: typically, the guy forced to go on the mission despite being the Convicted Innocent, or the Officer and a Gentleman who's been stodgy and uptight just before making a Heroic Sacrifice.

 If the characters were not forced on the team — Condemned Contestant, Boxed Crook — they often join to be Lonely Together.
 To contrast their diversity, their enemies will likely be all homogenous in one way, typically by being highly collaborative professionals.

-Compare with Character Magnetic Team, Cosmic Comic Story, and Hitchhiker Heroes.
+Compare with Character Magnetic Team and Hitchhiker Heroes.

 In the world of sports, this trope counts double.
 Last year's Super Bowl champions don't stand a chance against a random group of ex-cons, couch potatoes, and farm animals, with Improvised Training, who are almost guaranteed to pull out a last-minute win.